bioasp/caspo/docs/usage.rst

     1,1,0,1,1,0,0,0,0
     1,1,0,1,0,10,10,0.9,0
     1,1,0,1,1,10,10,0.1,0.9

 Logical networks
 ^^^^^^^^^^^^^^^^

 Logical networks are given using a csv file as follows.
+We assume that every logical mapping in a given network is in disjunctive normal form (DNF).
-The columns header specify possible logical mappings or functions, e.g. *d<-a+!c*  (*d equals a AND NOT c*).
+Thus, columns header specify all possible conjunctions targeting any given node, e.g. *d<-a+!c*  (*d equals a AND NOT c*).
-Then, each row describes a logical network by specifying which logical mappings are present (1) in the network or not (0).
+Then, each row describes a logical network by specifying which conjunctions are present (1) in the network or not (0).
+Whenever, two conjunctions targeting the same node are present in a given network they are connected using OR.
+For example, if we look at the first row in the example below, since *d<-a* and *d<-b+!c* are both present, the complete logical mapping for *d* would be: *d equals a OR (b AND NOT c)*.

 Additional columns could be included to give more details related to each network, e.g., MSE, size, or the number of networks having the same input-output behavior.
 See the output csv files in subcommands :ref:`learn` (*networks.csv*) or :ref:`classify` (*behaviors.csv*).
-When parsing a csv file of logical networks, **caspo** ignores columns that cannot be parsed as logical mappings except for a column named *known_eq* which is interpreted as the number of known networks exhibiting the same input-output behavior as the representative network.
+However, when parsing a csv file of logical networks, **caspo** ignores columns that cannot be parsed as logical mappings except for a column named *networks* which is interpreted as the number of networks exhibiting the same input-output behavior (including the representative network being parsed).
+In particular, such a column will be relevant when computing weighted average predictions (see :ref:`predict`).

 .. csv-table::
     :header: e<-c,e<-b,d<-a,d<-!c,d<-b,d<-a+!c,d<-b+!c,f<-d+e